Suraj-NPS/docs-templet/docs/chapter3.md

-# Chapter 3
+# Sample Chapter 3

-This is chapter one.
+This is chapter 3.
 Some text here...

 ### 3.1 Subtopics